eswan0962/icecauldron.github.io/blog.md

 ## Things that have been annoying me lately

 When people feel the need to constantly talk about things they've done.
 Validation of individual coolness through self-deprication.
 When people say, "I don't know, man.
-I'm just trying to do (insert here)." which shut me down.
+I'm just trying to do (insert here)." which shuts me down.
 People's needs to have ownership over identities and "things".
 When people want to dig into my feelings. to be cont.

 ###### 01.28.2021